Fitness startup Studio is bringing its audio running classes to Life Fitness treadmills

 Studio is also announcing that it raised $1.3 million in funding last year from a long list of investors.
 On the institutional side, the investors include TechNexus, Techstars, First Round Capital’s Product Co-Op, Gambit Ventures, Full Tilt Capital, Rostrum Capital, Firstrock Capital, HTVentures and Bridge Boys.

-And, by the way, Baptiste has also been doing hiring to back up that comparison to Peloton — former Peloton head coach Lisa Niren joined Studio in January as director of content and programming.Featured Image: Studio
+And, by the way, Baptiste has also been doing some hiring to back up that comparison to Peloton — former Peloton head coach Lisa Niren joined Studio in January as director of content and programming.Featured Image: Studio

 0